 In fact, on the LSM model, at this location is a small outgrowth of 0.7 × 0.7 mm and a few tenths of a millimetre thick.
 Two questions arise immediately.
-How to hold the lantern there?
+How to hold the tail lamp there?
 And where to pass the wires?

-For the first question, I think the best solution is to drill a ø 0.8 hole at the lantern base back, which will serve as a kind of mortise for the square tenon.
-This will not be sufficient to hold the lantern, but will be a centring point for gluing.
+For the first question, I think the best solution is to drill a ø 0.8 hole at the tail lamp base back, which will serve as a kind of mortise for the square tenon.
+This will not be sufficient to hold the lamp, but will be a centring point for gluing.